Dynamics of generic 1-parameter perturbations of a vector field with a singular point of codimension k: Study of the polynomial vector field on z = z k+1 - epsilon on CP1

 Notice the minus sign in front of $\mu_\ell$.

 The singular-gon rotates at speed $\frac1{k+1}$ when $\theta$ moves at speed $1$, while the periods, and thus the period-gon, turn at negative speed $-\frac{k}{k+1}$.
 When $\theta$ makes a full turn, the singular-gon turns by $2\pi/(k+1)$, and since it is invariant by this rotation, it returns as a set to its initial position with the indexing of its vertices having shifted by $-1$.
 Meanwhile, the period-gon turns by $-2\pi k/(k+1) \equiv 2\pi/(k+1) (\bmod2\pi)$.
-So it is also unchanged as a set and undergoes exactly the same shift on indices as the period-gon.
+So it is also unchanged as a set and undergoes exactly the same shift on indices as the singular-gon.
 This is coherent with the fact that the cyclic order of the singularities and the cyclic order of the argument of their respective periods are the same.

-\begin{definition} A polynomial vector field $\dot z = P(z)$ is \emph{generic} if its singular points are simple and there are no homoclinic loops.\end{definition}
+\begin{definition} A polynomial vector field $\dot z = P(z)$ is \emph{generic} if its singular points are simple and there are no homoclinic loops. \end{definition}

+\begin{remark} A complex 1-dimensional vector field of degree at least $2$ is generic if and only if it is structurally stable among complex $1$-dimensional vector fields of the same degree.\footnote{If a field is generic, then its topology is described by the combinatorial invariant, see \Cref{def:combi-inv}.
+Since every neighboring field has the same combinatorial invariant, it is topologically conjugate to it. \\ If a field is non-generic, then there are neighboring fields that do not have the same topology, either because a multiple singular point is separated into several singular points, or because a homoclinic loop is broken.} \end{remark}

-Douady and Sentenac \cite{DS} classified the generic polynomial vector fields of degree $k+1$.
-Up to a rotation of order dividing $k$, they are completely characterized by an analytic invariant given by $k$ complex numbers with positive imaginary parts and a combinatorial invariant.
+Douady, Estrada and Sentenac \cite{DES} classified the monic generic polynomial vector fields of degree $k+1$.
+They are completely characterized by an analytic invariant given by $k$ complex numbers with positive imaginary parts and a combinatorial invariant.
 We describe these now.